vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 things came up and I decided to stay on to resolve them.
 Even with the later time, I had some buffer to get back to the meeting, but decided to play it safe with a halved run.

+## 2023-11-13: skipped run due to scheduling constraints

+On Monday 2023-11-13, I couldn't go for my run in the morning due to an extended time-sensitive meeting.
+My plan at the time was to go in the afternoon/evening.
+However, by the time I had wrapped things up well enough to be able to step away, it was already past sunset, and so I decided it's better to skip.